More about: Florence Accademia Gallery Tickets and Tours

 - A large exhibition of religious paintings with works by other great Renaissance masters such as Fra Filippo Lippi, Botticelli, and Andrea Orcagna.

-- An exhibition of ancient musical instruments.
+- An exhibition of antique musical instruments.

 What will I see at the Uffizi Gallery?